kidder514/justJoking/README.md

 ## Main tasks

 ### Feature in release 1.0.0
-- edit all the text to make them appropriate
 - help page
 - rechecking all firestore config
 - changeName to just jokes maybe, before that check how name will affect you ranking